 The Amsterdam History Museum is the perfect stop to help learn more about this city.
 Inside you’ll find art, photos, and other objects that help to tell the story of this iconic destination.
 This museum offers many interesting exhibits you can enjoy like Amsterdam DNA which provides a quick overview of the history of Amsterdam and The Little Orphanage where families can learn more about what life was like in a 17th century orphanage.

 The Hermitage Amsterdam is a museum that offers many interesting exhibits you can enjoy that highlight works by Dutch Masters and modern artists.
 One unique exhibit this museum has is Panorama Amsterdam which shows the city from the perspective of this museum and tells the unique history of the city.

 You’ll be able to learn more about how the canals were built and iconic visitors to Amsterdam like Napoleon and the Beatles.
 This museum also has a special Portrait Gallery of the Golden Age which has 30 massive 17th-century paintings you can gaze at.

 Amsterdam is filled with plenty of things to do and see.
 In these 5 days you’ll be able to experience just a small selection of what Amsterdam has to offer.
 After spending these few days exploring this beautiful city you’ll soon find yourself never wanting to leave.

-I traveled around Amsterdam using the GVB day passes that allow you to travel free around the city from 1 to 7 days with prices starting at 7.50 €.
+I traveled around Amsterdam using the GVB day passes that allow you to travel freely around the city from 1 to 7 days with prices starting at 8 €.
 The card can be used in trams, buses, and metros.

 Wondering what to see after Amsterdam?
 Check my post: Things to do in Utrecht.